Peyton7890/mathqs/README.md

   - Limits
   - Series
 - Automatic generation of both problem and solution PDFs
-- Public URLs for easy access to generated documents

 ## Prerequisites

 - AWS CLI configured with appropriate permissions
 - Terraform >= 1.0
+- Docker installed
 - Python 3.12
 - Node.js 18.x (for frontend Lambda)

 ### Deployment

 1. Clone the repository
+2. Run ```aws configure``` to configure your AWS account
-2. Navigate to the scripts directory and run the deployment script:
+3. Navigate to the scripts directory and run the deployment script:

 ```bash
 (cd scripts && ./deploy.sh)